cons0le7/nosint/README.md

 - Discord - Search by Discord username#tag or user ID (e.g., johndoe#1234 or 123456789012345678)
 - Minecraft - Search by Minecraft username (e.g., Notch)

-Info is for each search option is accessible by typing `i` within this menu.
+Info on each option is is accessible by typing `i` within this menu.

 #### Search process:
-- After selecting search option you will be prompted to enter query.
+- After selecting search option you will be prompted to enter your query.
 - The following prompt will ask for a custom search ID which you can use for your own tracking / record keeping.
-You can leave this blank to have the search ID auto-generate.
+You can leave this blank to have it auto-generate.
 - Final summary report defaults to yes if no choice is selected.
 Search begins after entering.

 ####  Responses: